Share Dmitri Shostakovich to boost his popularityTweet

 Prominent and influential 20th-century composer who reflected the moods of Soviet life under Joseph Stalin in his works.

 His graduation piece was also his breakthrough composition, 1926's First Symphony.

 He had a contentious relationship with the Soviet government, never being as passionate about Marxism as they would have preferred and often protesting the Stalin regime, but this never hindered his piano playing or his compositions.

-He got married to Nina Varzar on May 13, 1932, then to Margarita Kainova in July 1956, and then to Irina Supinskaya in December 1962.
+He married Nina Varzar on May 13, 1932, then Margarita Kainova in July 1956, and finally, Irina Supinskaya in December 1962.